danelahman/lograc-2022/README.md

 # Checking that everything works

-Finally, in order to check that the standard library is set up as intended, try to typecheck the file `exercises/Test.agda` with Agda by opening this file up in the editor of your choice (see above) and using the `C-c C-l` command to load/typecheck the `Test.agda` file.
+Finally, in order to check that Agda, the standard library, and the interactive development environment are set up as intended, open the file `exercises/Test.agda` in the editor of your choice (see above) and use the `C-c C-l` command to load/typecheck the file.